Raphael40/Java-Course/04_advanced-fundamentals/05_testing-intro.md

 If we can manually write tests like above then why would we need a testing framework?
 There are many reasons including:

 1. Extended syntax to account for more complex code
+2. Faster test development
-2. Capability to run multiple tests in one command
+3. Capability to run multiple tests in one command
-3. Detailed test reports and logs to provide insights
+4. Detailed test reports and logs to provide insights
-4. Test coverage info (how much of your code is covered by tests)
+5. Test coverage info (how much of your code is covered by tests)
-5. Testing frameworks often integrate with various development tools like web development frameworks
+6. Integration with various development tools like web development frameworks

 ### Install JUnit